 - Know your rights as a student with a disability

 Scholarships for general disabilities

-The following scholarships are open to aspiring students with nonspecific disabilities.
+The following scholarships are offered to aspiring students with nonspecific disabilities.

 The American Association on Health and Disability (AAHD) Frederick J. Krause Scholarship on Health and Disability

-The AAHD Frederick J. Krause Scholarship on Health and Disability is awarded to a student with a disability who is currently pursuing an undergraduate or graduate school degree related to health and disability.
+The AAHD Frederick J. Krause Scholarship on Health and Disability is awarded to students with a qualifying disability who are currently pursuing an undergraduate or graduate school degree related to health and disability.
 Fields of study may include:

 - Public health.